The History of the Redbreast Revival

 Dave McCabe with Billy Leighton

-The secret to success
+The secret to success for Redbreast 12 Year Old

-McCabe has seen this love grow over the years, commenting that people are always telling him at whiskey shows where they first tried it and where they fell in love, and that they’re keen to know what happens next.
-This is another key element of Redbreast’s outstanding revival, it’s always evolving, but never for the sake of matching some marketing story or chasing a dream of innovation that comprises the quality or signature style.
-Irish Distillers have the good fortune of utilising Method and Madness to flex truly experimental muscles, while Jameson is so huge and consistent it allows them to still take risks and be selective.
-Availability is a big plus for Redbreast too.
+This is another key element of Redbreast’s revival.
+It’s always evolving, but never for the sake of matching some marketing story or chasing a dream of innovation that comprises the quality or signature style.
+Irish Distillers have the good fortune of utilising Method and Madness to flex truly experimental muscles.
+Jameson, meanwhile, is so huge and consistent that it allows them to still take risks and be selective.
+Availability is a big plus for Redbreast, too.
 While limited releases may be snapped up and *shudders*, flipped on the secondary market, the supply of core range stock is steady.

-It’s hard to think of many drinks that tick this many boxes for that asking price (currently £42.50 on our site), not just in Irish whiskey, but in any spirit category.
-An advertisement in 1933 boasted that “you could not wish for a stauncher truer friend.
+It’s hard to think of many drinks that tick this many boxes for that asking price.
+Not just in Irish whiskey, but in any spirit category.
+An advertisement in 1933 boasted that “You could not wish for a stauncher, truer friend.
 Always ready to help.
-Refreshing you through the sultry, thirst making, days of summer, shielding you from the piercing winds and driving rains of winter, and in every season proving itself a most welcome and peace-bringing nightcap.”
-Sipping a dram of Redbreast 12 now, on St. Patrick’s Day no less, those words have more than a ring of truth to them.
+Refreshing you through the sultry, thirst-making days of summer, shielding you from the piercing winds and driving rains of winter, and in every season proving itself a most welcome and peace-bringing nightcap.”

 A lot has changed, but Redbreast has been consistently excellent